Enter your work email

 • Product or service information

-To simplify collecting this information, your team can use a self-service supplier portal.
-That way, new vendors can input their own information so you don’t have to track it down and enter it manually.
+Using a self-service supplier portal can simplify the collection process.
+Portals allow new vendors to input their own information so you don’t have to track it down and enter it manually.

 2. Assess risk and compliance alignment

-Because onboarding establishes insight into a supplier’s current performance, it helps you lay the framework for supplier risk management.
-That’s why, as part of your initial vendor risk assessment, your team should analyze vendors’ certification validations, regulatory compliance, financial stability, data security, and anti-fraud measures.
+Because onboarding establishes insight into a supplier’s current performance, it helps lay the framework for supplier risk management.
+That’s why, as part of your initial vendor risk assessment, you will want to analyze vendors’ certification validations, regulatory compliance, financial health, data security, and anti-fraud measures.

 3. Establish communication and performance expectations

 If your goal is long-term, productive supplier relationships, it’s important to set expectations early.
-Factors like these are important to keep in mind for a successful long-term partnership:
+Factors like the following are important to keep in mind for a successful long-term partnership:

 • Key performance indicators (KPIs): Decide which KPIs to track when monitoring your suppliers’ performance, then communicate your plan to vendors.